Our guide will help businesses ensure their staff can find accurate and timely information on COVID-19 vaccines.

 - Health chiefs are encouraging more pregnant women to get their COVID-19 vaccine, as new data shows that 51,724 pregnant women in England have received at least one dose.
 View here (22nd July).

-- The government plans to make full vaccination a condition of entry to nightclubs and other venues where large crowds gather by the end of September when everyone aged 18 and over will have had the chance to receive full vaccination View here (19th July).
+- Key Update: The government plans to make full vaccination a condition of entry to nightclubs and other venues where large crowds gather by the end of September when everyone aged 18 and over will have had the chance to receive full vaccination View here (19th July).

 - Statement from the Joint Committee on Vaccination and Immunisation (JCVI) on COVID-19 vaccination of children and young people aged 12 to 17 years.
 View here (19th July).